Oklahoma Medical Malpractice Lawyers

 - Reviewing information given to us to establish if you have a claim;

 - Collecting additional evidence to support your claim;

 - Determining potential liable parties;

 - Helping you understand your legal rights and options moving forward; and

 - Handling complicated technical rules and procedures the court or state may have.

 While the evidence and facts may be on your side, the strength of your case may ultimately hinge on the ability of your attorney to prove a causal link.
-At Morgan & Morgan, our attorneys know how to package, present, and explain supporting (and adverse) evidence to a jury; question expert witnesses; rebut claims made by the defense through intelligent and thoughtful means; and turn neutral facts into favorable evidence or negate facts that are unfavorable to your case.
+At Compton Law, our attorneys know how to package, present, and explain supporting (and adverse) evidence to a jury; question expert witnesses; rebut claims made by the defense through intelligent and thoughtful means, and turn neutral facts into favorable evidence or negate facts that are unfavorable to your case.

 If you feel ready to file a lawsuit against your medical provider for injuries you or a loved one suffered because of negligence, call us today.